msimonborg/governator/README.md

   end
 end
 ```
+More info can be found [here](https://github.com/sferik/twitter#configuration).
+When configured you can access the full Twitter gem client API with `Governator.twitter_client`.

 As with everything, secrets should never be stored anywhere public, like version control.
 Set these values as variables on your system.